 The NFL and NFLPA shall jointly agree upon one or more Collection Vendors to be responsible for specimen collection, storage and transportation to the designated laboratory.
 The Collection Vendor's written protocols and chain-of-custody documents must ensure that best practices collection procedures are utilized at all times in a manner consistent with generally accepted scientific principles relevant to the collection and storage of the types of substances tested for under this Policy.
-These collection protocols and chain-of-custody documents shall be reviewed and approved annually by the Parties, the Chief Forensic Toxicologist and Medical Advisor.
+The collection protocols and chain-of-custody documents, together with any material modifications thereto, shall be reviewed and approved by the Parties with the advice and recommendation of the Chief Forensic Toxicologist and Medical Advisor.
 Once approved, if the Chief Forensic Toxicologist or Medical Advisor seeks to make any additional modifications, he or she must immediately inform the Parties.